 Click the + Add Project button at the top right corner.
 Add a name for your new project, then click the Create Project button.

-To delete a Project, navigate to Account > Manage > Projects, click the trash can icon next to the project you wish to delete, then follow the on-screen instructions.
+To delete a project, navigate to Account > Manage > Projects, click on the project, and then click on the trashcan icon in the pop-up that opens.

 Creating New Environments

 Environments are attached to a specific project, and a new environment created with an existing project will carry over existing definitions, as well as charts, from the other environments, though it will contain no data.

 To create a new environment, navigate to the Account > Manage > Projects page.

 Click into the project you want the environment categorized under, then click the Add Environment button that appears on the project details pane.

 To quickly look at charts and data on a different environment, you can change your environment by clicking on the drop-down in the bottom left of the main navigation.

 Development environment is generally enough for most customers.
 In this setup, we recommend sending all production data from your live application to your

 Production environment and any testing data to your